-Table 2Favourable Condition Table for the Exe Estuary European marine site
+Table 2Favourable Condition Table for the Duddon Estuary European marine site Numbers of bird species using these habitats are given in Table 1

 NB - Many of the attributes will be able to be monitored at the same time or during the same survey.
 The frequency of sampling for many attributes may need to be greater during the first reporting cycle in order to characterise the site and establish the baseline.